SonarSource/SonarJS/docs/DEV.md

 - Use issue number for a branch name, e.g. `issue-1234`
 - You can use [AST explorer](https://astexplorer.net/) to explore the tree share.
 Use the `regexpp` parser when implementing a Regex rule.
 - [ESlint's working with rules](https://eslint.org/docs/developer-guide/working-with-rules)

+## Issue tracking

+### Working on a rule

+You don't need to make separate Jira tickets for RSPEC and rule implementation, a single one is good enough.

+Add a link to the RSPEC PR from the SonarJS PR as shown in [this example](https://github.com/SonarSource/SonarJS/pull/4802#issue-2505105904).